SocialGouv/cdtn-admin/README-dev.md

       HASURA_GRAPHQL_ENABLE_CONSOLE: "false"
 ```

-Secondly, you have to cp `targets/hasura` to `target/hasura-m1` and change the Dockerfile by replacing the first line by the following line:
+Secondly, you have to run a `cp targets/hasura target/hasura-m1` and change the `Dockerfile` by replacing the first line by the following line:

 ```yaml
 FROM fedormelexin/graphql-engine-arm64:v1.3.3.cli-migrations-v2